Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 /START
 ### 🔬 **Laboratory & Cabinet Interior** [Strength: Medium]
-*   **[Access Route]** Can be reached from the main house by passing through the kitchen offices and crossing a yard (formerly a garden).
-This was the route Mr. Utterson was taken on his first visit to this part of the house.
+*   **[Access Route]** Can be reached from the main house by passing through the kitchen offices and crossing a yard to the "old Dr. Denman’s surgical theatre," from which Jekyll's private cabinet is entered.
+This was the route both Utterson and Lanyon (on separate occasions) were guided through.
 *   **[Laboratory Theatre]**
     ↳ **Description:** A "dingy, windowless structure" that was once a surgical theatre for students.
 Now it lies "gaunt and silent," with tables laden with chemical apparatus, the floor littered with crates and packing straw.
     ↳ **Lighting:** Natural light enters dimly through a "foggy cupola."
 *   **[The Doctor's Cabinet]**
     ↳ **Access:** Reached via a flight of stairs at the far end of the theatre, through a door covered in red baize.
-    ↳ **Description:** A large room furnished with "glass presses," a cheval-glass (full-length mirror), and a business table.
+    ↳ **Description:** A large room furnished with "glass presses" (one specifically marked 'E'), a cheval-glass (full-length mirror), and a business table.
 A fire burns in the grate.
+    ↳ **Key Contents (Retrieved by Lanyon):** On Jekyll's urgent request, Dr. Lanyon had the cabinet's lock picked and retrieved a specific drawer from the press marked 'E'.
+This drawer contained the crucial ingredients for the transformation potion: powders (a white crystalline salt), a phial of blood-red tincture, and Jekyll's personal record book of his experiments, which noted successes ("double") and failures ("total failure!!!").
     ↳ **View:** Three dusty windows, barred with iron, look out onto the court.
 The court itself is described as "very cool and a little damp, and full of premature twilight."
 During the "Incident at the Window," the middle of these three windows was half-open.
     ↳ **Significance:** This is Jekyll's private study within the laboratory complex.
 It is where Utterson finds him "deathly sick" after the Carew murder and suspects the "Hyde" letter was written.
 During his final period of seclusion, this room becomes his prison; Poole reports that Jekyll confines himself to it entirely, sometimes even sleeping there.
     ↳ **Final State & Discovery:** The cabinet becomes the site of the story's climax.
 After hearing a changed voice (identified as Hyde's), strange pacing, and reports of weeping, Utterson and Poole break down the red baize door with an axe.
 Inside, they find a strangely peaceful scene: a fire burning, a kettle singing, and tea things laid out.
 In the middle of the room lies the body of Edward Hyde, who has died by suicide, dressed in Jekyll's oversized clothes.
 They also find a new will leaving everything to Utterson, a pious book of Jekyll's annotated with blasphemies, and Jekyll's final confession.